jongsoo1203/RefrigeratorWaterDispenser/README.md

-Collaboration: Lorenzo, Jongsoo, Minh, Max
+Collaboration: Lorenzo, Jongsoo, Minh

 # Smart Refrigerator Water Dispenser

-Schematics, code, Web-app and 3D files all available.
+Schematics, code, [Web-app](https://github.com/loty2019/water-dispenser-web) and [3D files](https://github.com/loty2019/RefrigeratorWaterDispenser/tree/RelayWaterDispenser/STL%20files) all available.

-Visit this for the WebApp [GitHub repository](https://github.com/loty2019/water-dispenser-web).

 ## Overview
 This project aims to automate the refrigerator water dispenser.
 Originally located inside the fridge, it has been moved outside using a custom 3D-designed fountain.
 We first prototyped it on Arduino and then transitioned to the ESP32 platform with internet capabilities.
 The entire system now operates on a real-time database hosted on Firebase.